agarimel/CSE-412-Threads-Clone/readme.md

-# Fullstack Twitter Clone
+# Threads Clone

-Made using the python framework Flask, this is a frontend + backend clone of twitter.
-Of course, it does not have ALL the functionalities Twitter has, but it can do the functions that are quintescential to Twitter, namely:
+Built with the Flask framework in Python, this project is a replica of Threads encompassing both front-end and back-end components.
+While it may not feature all the functionalities of Threads, it adeptly performs the essential functions integral to Threads, specifically:

 1. Login and logout functionalities with a login and cookie manager system.
 2. Creating own account and update and customize (with setting own profile pictures and image management system).
-3. CRUD operations on all your tweets.
+3. CRUD operations on all your threads.
-4. Retweeting other perople's tweets.
+4. Reposting other perople's threads.
 5. Looking up other users profile.

 ## Screenshots

-Have tried to keep the UI as similiar as that of Twitter.
-Is not mobile responsive yet so is better to view it in landscape on laptop or desktop.
-The reason this hasn't been done yet is that this project's primary purpose was not to create a fronend site but rather create a fully functional generic social media website
+Strived to uphold a UI reminiscent of Threads.
+Nevertheless, it presently lacks mobile responsiveness, making landscape mode preferable when viewed on a laptop or desktop.
+This omission is attributed to the project's primary focus, which centers around the creation of a fully functional, generic social media website, rather than prioritizing the development of a frontend site.

 Welcome login/signup page